-Only ten years later, Adam Brown was completely different person.
+Only ten years later, Adam Brown was a completely different person.
 His promising future has faded away.
-He left his old friends and stop showing up on time for work.
-His only occupation was to stole from his friends and family to buy drugs and spend his days loaded in crack houses.
-On New Year Eve, Adam Brown high on crack inflicted multiple injuries to himself with a knife, mostly in the neck.
-Police patrol responding to the scene found him lying in a pool of his own blood.
+He left his old friends and stopped showing up on time for work.
+His only occupation was to steal from his friends and family to buy drugs and spend his days loaded in crack houses.
+On New Year’s Eve, Adam Brown, high on crack, inflicted multiple injuries to himself with a knife, mainly in the neck.
+Police patrol responding to the scene found him lying in a pool of his blood.
 At that time, he had outstanding warrants.
-Adam was facing 11 felonies, massive jail time, and a family fed up with his addictive behavior.
+Adam faced 11 felonies, massive jail time, and a family fed up with his addictive behavior.

-This was the time when Adam Brown sees no way out.
-He hit rock bottom and the judge gave him simple choice, rehab or jail.
-It was first step in his life-changing story, but it was far away from the redemption.
-As he began turning his life around, Adam found God, accepted Jesus, and became a Christian.
+This was the time when Adam Brown saw no way out.
+He hit rock bottom, and the judge gave him a simple choice, rehab or jail.
+It was the first step in his life-changing story, but it was far away from redemption.
+Adam found God, accepted Jesus, and became a Christian as he began turning his life around.

 “How can I do this?”
 Kelley cried after his fourth relapse.
 “How can I stay with you?”